jhsu802701/rails_from_scratch_rails5/05-02-static_pages.md

 * Enter the command "rake routes".
 Now you'll see the routes "root", "about", and "contact".
 * Enter the command "sh testc.sh".
 You'll see that the controller tests now pass.
 * Enter the command "sh testcl.sh".
 You'll see that RuboCop and Rails Best Practices raise issues.
-* In the file app/controllers/static_pages_controller.rb add the following line immediately before the one beginning with "class StaticPagesController":
+* In the files app/controllers/static_pages_controller.rb and app/helpers/static_pages_helper.rb, add the following line immediately before the lines beginning with "class":
 ```
 #
 ```